biodash/biodash.github.io/content/codeclub/01_backyard-birds/index.md

 These are generally slower than the *readr* functions, and have less sensible default options to their arguments.
 Particularly relevant is how columns with characters (strings) are parsed -- until R 4.0, which was released earlier this year, base R's default behavior was to parse them as **factors**, which is generally not desirable[^2]. *readr* functions will never convert columns with strings to factors.

-If speed is important, which it becomes when reading in very large files (\~ 100s of MBs or larger), you should consider using the `fread()` function from the *data.table* package.
+If speed is important, such as when reading in very large files (\~ 100s of MBs or larger), you should consider using the `fread()` function from the *data.table* package.

+Finally, you can read excel files directly using the *readxl* package, Google Sheets directly from the web using the *googlesheets4* package, and non-tabular data using the base R [`readLines()`](https://rdrr.io/r/base/readLines.html) function.

 </div>